 \subsection{Abelian varieties and quartic double solid}

-Some properties of the Abel-Jacobi map $S_X\to J(Q)$ where $J(Q)$ is the intermediate Jacobian of the quartic double solid $Q$ are well-known: \begin{thm}The Abel-Jacobi map ${\rm{Alb}} ( S_X)\to J(Q)$ is an isomorphism of abelian varieties. \end{thm} \begin{proof} See: \cite[Theorem 4.1]{W}. \end{proof} For our aims we recall that a closed immersion $h\colon N\to M$ is a morphism of degree $1$ such that for any $n\in N$ the differential $d_nh\colon T_nN\to T_mM$ is injective.
-It can happen that a closed injection is not an injection. \begin{thm} If $X$ is general the Albanese map $\alpha\colon S_X\to {\rm{Alb}}(S_X)$ is a closed immersion. \end{thm} \begin{proof} See \cite[Corollary A. 3, p.
-53]{W}.\end{proof}
+Some properties of the Abel--Jacobi map $S_X\to J(Q)$ where $J(Q)$ is the intermediate Jacobian of the quartic double solid $Q$ are well-known. \begin{thm} The Abel--Jacobi map ${\rm{Alb}} ( S_X)\to J(Q)$ is an isomorphism of Abelian varieties. \end{thm} \begin{proof} See \cite[Theorem 4.1]{W}. \end{proof}